 All these thoughts flashed through my eyes as I watched the abhishekam conclude with the ashes.
 My sixteen year old self did not have many sins to wash out; my fifty-four year old self is burdened heavily indeed.
 As the icon was showered with ashes, I felt my soul being showered by them as well.
 Tears flowed from my eyes as as I watched, feeling the magic that is Thillai ambalam (temple).
 And I sang to myself இது தானோ தில்லை ஸ்தலம்- Ah, so this is the sacred site of Thillai!

-To listen to this wonderful song by Gopalakrishna Bharathi in Behag, I would very much like that you hear both the versions I present below.
-The first version is by Ranjani and Gayathri.
+I would very much like that you hear both the versions I present below.
+The first version is by Ranjani and Gayatri.
 It is reverential, with a sense of amazement almost.
 This is how I felt when I stepped into the temple.

 The second version by Abhishek Raghuram is joyous, elated.
 It is a discovery, a wonder, a celebration.
 This is what I felt as I sat amongst the old stone pillars afterwards, thinking of my experience.
 The young man is in superb voice, I feel joyful every time I listen to this song!

 இத்தனை நாளும் அறியேனே

 கதி தருவேன் என்று கை காட்டி அழைத்திடும்

 காசினியில் இதை கயிலை என்று எல்லோரும்